-Most regions reported either no recruitment efforts or minor recruitment or retention efforts for Public Health Inspectors.
+Most regions reported minor recruitment or retention efforts for Public Health Inspectors.
 Regions that are actively recruiting Public Health Inspectors report regular efforts such as internal posting and external advertising.

-Some health regions report utilizing students working on practicums and/or summer students, who express interest in full time employment after becoming fully qualified as Public Health Inspectors.
+As reported in previous reviews, some health regions report utilizing students working on practicums and/or summer students, who express interest in full time employment after becoming fully qualified as Public Health Inspectors.